Chengp1997/RectanglesOnImages/README.md

 # RectanglesOnImages

+executable file is in win-x64
+download the file and open the RectanglesOnImage.exe

 Users can select the canvas, draw rectangle, resize rectangle, change color of the rectangle, choose pen's color, save the canvas.

 Drawing is only allowed in the drawing mode.
 Other manipulations are all based on the non-drawing mode.

-//First time using C#, These are all the tutorial that I learned/used in this project.
+First time using C#, These are all the tutorial that I learned/used in this project.
 Intro: https://learn.microsoft.com/en-us/dotnet/desktop/wpf/getting-started/walkthrough-my-first-wpf-desktop-application?view=netframeworkdesktop-4.8

 1. Select and load an image.